LambdaHack/LambdaHack/README.md

 The current code was tested with GHC 7.6 and 7.8, but should also work with other GHC versions, with minor modifications.

-If you are using the terminal frontends, numerical keypad may not work correctly depending on versions of the libraries, terminfo and terminal emulators.
+If you are using a terminal frontend, numeric keypad may not work correctly depending on versions of the libraries, terminfo and terminal emulators.
 The curses frontend is not fully supported due to the limitations of the curses library.
-With the vty frontend run in an xterm, CTRL-keypad keys for running seem to work OK, but on rxvt they do not.
+With the vty frontend started in an xterm, CTRL-keypad keys for running seem to work OK, but on rxvt they do not.
 Laptop (uk8o79jl) and Vi keys (hjklyubn, if enabled in config.ui.ini) should work everywhere regardless.
-GTK works fine, too.
+GTK works fine, too, both with numeric keypad and with mouse.

 Testing and debugging